Frequently Asked Questions

 A: The protection circuit is already installed, if you peek sideways from the slot you can see the wires going up and then later down to the board, the circuit is at the other side of the bottom panel.
 So it will be safe with any battery whether it does or doesn't have its own protection.
 The stored energy in such cell is minimal in compare to some other common rechargeable devices and the enclosure is made of flame-retardant material but just in case, don't leave it charging unattended e.g. while you're away from home (that's a good rule to follow for every electronics device anyway).

-A: Shipping is 12 to 20 Euros absolutely anywhere - our post office is cool (but it does not mean it ships everywhere - see the next question).
+A: Worldwide shipping starts from 16 Euros depending on parcel weight, our post office is cool (but it does not mean it ships everywhere - see the next question).
 You can check estimated delivery times for some countries.
-So far Gechos found their new home in: Argentina, Australia, Austria, Belarus, Belgium, Brazil, Bulgaria, Canada, Canary Islands, Chile, China, Colombia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Guadeloupe, Hong Kong, Hungary, Iceland, Ireland, Israel, Italy, Japan, Korea (South), Latvia, Luxembourg, Malaysia, Mexico, Montenegro, Netherlands, New Zealand, Norway, Philippines, Poland, Portugal, Romania, Russia, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Taiwan, Thailand, Ukraine, United Arab Emirates, United Kingdom and United States.
+So far Gechos found their new home in: Argentina, Australia, Austria, Belarus, Belgium, Brazil, Bulgaria, Canada, Canary Islands, Chile, China, Colombia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Guadeloupe, Hong Kong, Hungary, Iceland, Ireland, Israel, Italy, Japan, Korea (South), Latvia, Lithuania, Luxembourg, Malaysia, Mexico, Montenegro, Netherlands, New Zealand, Norway, Philippines, Poland, Portugal, Romania, Russia, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Taiwan, Thailand, Ukraine, United Arab Emirates, United Kingdom and United States.
 Hoping to add new destinations to the list! :)

 A: As long as it is not blacklisted, yes.
 It's illegal to ship Gechos into some countries as the CPU is powerful enough to drive an ICBM.
 No kidding.